utgarda/sidekiq-status/README.md

 ### Tracking Progress and Storing Data

 sidekiq-status comes with a feature that allows you to track the progress of a job, as well as store and retrieve any custom data related to a job.
-To use, just include the `Sidekiq::Status::Worker` module in your jobs.

 ``` ruby
 class MyJob